urbit/roadmap.urbit.org/content/projects/pine-query-at-latest.md

 manpower = "1-2 Engineers"
 duration = "1-2 Months"
 lead = "TBD"
+description = """
+Remote scry on its own doesn't let one ship determine the latest state of a publication on another ship.
+This is solved by adding another protocol alongside the remote scry network protocol to implement `%pine` query-at-latest requests over the network, as pure reads.
+"""
 +++

 Remote scry on its own doesn't let one ship determine the latest state of a publication on another ship.
 This is solved by adding another protocol alongside the remote scry network protocol to implement `%pine` query-at-latest requests over the network, as pure reads.